 We've added a special Archives section just to track our developments through the decades, from concept to product to marketing, including annual celebrations of games that reach their 25th anniversary.

 The symbol used in this website's background tiling and for the hotlink icons is the "W" pentomino, one of the 12 shapes in Kadon's flagship product, Quintillions.
+It is now also our registered trademark.
 Kate chose it as the company's logo for its distinctive symmetrical shape, and because it is the only pentomino with not more than 2 squares adjacent in the same line.
 In October 1999, the large yellow logo on the homepage was given an extra treata Flash movie by Chris Palmer that shows the puzzle pieces in the W and makes them dance into interesting patterns designed by Kate.
 For Kadon's 20th anniversary in 2000, Kate created a special Logo Puzzle, dividing the W into 20 puzzle pieces.
 This limited edition was discontinued in October 2004, with a new 25-piece 25th anniversary logo puzzle introduced in 2005.

 In the meanwhile, George Sicherman had found this marvelous arrangement of 29 Ws as a jagged diamond, so of course it served as our icon for Kadon's 29th anniversary in 2009.

 For our 30th anniversary in 2010, we embedded the number 30 in a special, limited edition of Poly-5, with the W in one corner.